grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 };
 ```

-Here's what each key means:

-- `provider` is the name of the APM platform.
-- `// provider-specific configurations` is the respective configuration parameters for your APM provider, which are listed in their respective platform pages.
-- `metrics` is the array of custom metrics you want to export from your test run (optional).
-- `includeDefaultMetrics` should be set if you want built-in metrics to be included in your export.
-Otherwise only the keys in `metrics` will be exported.
-This is enabled by default, which means the `metrics` key is populated with built-in metrics.
-Passing custom metrics to the `metrics` key and having `includeDefaultMetrics` key enabled makes the configuration object to combine built-in and custom metrics.
-- `includeTestRunId` should be set if you want to have the test run ID as a tag/label in your metrics export.
-Because it increases the number of metrics recorded by each APM provider, hence increased costs, it is disabled (`false`) by default.

-As you see in the configuration object above, there is an array containing two different objects under the `apm` key.
-This means that you can send metrics to multiple APM providers, provided that you have them enabled in your subscription.
-Please [contact us](https://k6.io/contact) if you want multiple providers to be able to your test run at the same time.

-## Built-in Metrics

-The following built-in metrics are enabled by default, and are exported to the APM platform of your choice.
-They can also be disabled by setting the `includeDefaultMetrics` key to `false`.
-If you disable default metrics, you will need to specify an array of metrics using the `metrics` key.

-- data_sent
-- data_received
-- http_req_duration
-- http_reqs
-- iterations
-- vus

-## Requirements
+## Considerations

-For the metric export to function properly, you have to fulfill the following:

-- If you use custom metrics in your script, remember to add them to the `metrics` array, otherwise, those metrics won't be automatically exported.
-- If you want to export built-in metrics that are not listed above, you can include them in the `metrics` array.
+- APM data export is supported for tests that are up to 1 hour long (3600 seconds plus 30 seconds of `gracefulStop`).
+Longer tests are currently not supported.
 - If the APM configuration has errors, (e.g. invalid provider, wrong credentials, etc) the configuration will be ignored, and the test will be executed without the APM functionality.
-- If you provide invalid metrics to the `metrics` field, the test will continue, but the metrics export(s) will not include the invalid metric.
-- The metrics defined in `metrics` are case-sensitive.
-- Each APM provider gives you the ability to filter metrics based on `test_run_id`, but we don't export `test_run_id` as an extra tag by default.
-If you want to export it, you should set `includeTestRunId` to `true`.

-## Limitations

-1. APM data export is supported for tests that are up to 1 hour long (3600 seconds plus 30 seconds of `gracefulStop`).
-Longer tests are currently not supported.
-2. The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.
+- The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.
 The Prometheus Remote Write integration doesn't have a 2nd pass export.
-3. Duplicate APM configuration parameters of the same provider is not allowed.
+- Duplicate APM configuration parameters of the same provider is not allowed.
 For example, you cannot export metrics to two Prometheus Remote Write servers at the same time.
 This also applies to the other providers.